JubyJohn/PROJECT-SMART-LOCK-SYSTEM-USING-ARDUINO/README.md

 <br> Step 1 : Interface Arduino board to Arduino IDE using port.
 <br> Step 2 : Interface Arduino board with keypad and print key values on serial monitor.
-<br> Step 2 : Interface Arduino board with LCD I2C and to print on display.
+<br> Step 3 : Interface Arduino board with LCD and to print HI on display.
-<br> Step 3 : Modify the program to get desired outputs on display of LCD I2C
+<br> Step 4 : Modify the program to get desired outputs on display of LCD.

 ## OUTPUT